pietheinstrengholt/laravel-docker-k8s/readme.md

 git clone https://github.com/pietheinstrengholt/laravel-docker-k8s
 ```

  Now run the following command from your terminal one by one.
-Running the commands be sure that you have installed docker.You will get install instructions from this
+Running the commands be sure that you have installed docker.
+You will get install instructions from this
  [link](https://docs.docker.com/)

 ```sh
 docker-compose build
 ```

 ```sh
 docker-compose up -d
 ```

 Now browse project

  ```
  http://localhost:8181/
 ```

 ### Deploy the project using Kubernetes